It produces answers, not decisions.

 Two of three partners came in through a direct intro.
 We turn down more than we take.

 The three options on the procurement form are usually hosted agent SaaS, an open-source agent framework you wire yourself, or "we'll build it in-house."
-Here is what each leaves on the table; and what a sovereign cognitive runtime puts back.
+All three ship you an answer machine with better plumbing.
+Here is what each leaves on the table, and what a runtime built around the decision puts back.

 | What you want | Hosted agent SaaS (Sierra · Decagon · Glean · Writer) | Agent framework (LangGraph · Crew · Assistants API) | XRack |